samuaaltonen/supercell-coding-challenge/README.md

 - Balls have collisions
 - With many balls it is easy to lose after small mistake, change losing mechanism to be based on "health" instead.
 Draw health bar.
 - Colorful effects, textures, music, ball sounds
+- Add predictive AI that can calculate most threatening ball based on time to collision, speed and paddle position.

 Workflow:
 - Fixed a bug where players paddle always goes down.
 Also made it so that players paddle doesnt automatically move for better control.